-If a fuel tank is shared, a fuel line tee is not recommended.
+If a fuel tank is shared, a fuel line tee is NOT recommended.
 A tee can cause erratic genset operation due to fuel starvation.
 The genset's fuel pump does not have the capacity to overcome the draw of the propulsion-engine fuel pump.

 This is also true of the return lines.
-Pressure from one engine could be higher than the other and force return fuel back into the lower-pressure engine injector.
+Pressure from one engine could be higher than from the other and force return fuel back into the lower-pressure engine injector.
 The return line should enter the tank as far as possible from the supply lines.
-Maximum back pressure at the injector fuel return line fitting, shown in Figures 7-2 and 7-3, should not exceed 15 psi (103 kPa).
+Maximum back pressure at the injector fuel return line fitting (shown in Figure 7-4) should not exceed 15 psi (103 kPa).
 This pressure is a function of fuel flow rate, tank height, line size and length.